Wheaton-affiliated Programs Abroad

 Wheaton-affiliated Programs in the U.S. (Domestic)

 Wheaton maintains affiliations with a very limited number of specialty programs located in the United States.
 Students participating in Wheaton-affiliated programs in the United States pay tuition and room and board charges directly to Wheaton, and may use their financial aid award and academic scholarships to fund these programs.
-The only portion of a student's award that is not available for use in a domestic Wheaton-affiliated program is the work award; Wheaton does not replace these funds unless a student has eligibility for an increased federal Stafford Loan.
+The portion of a student's award that is not available for use in a domestic Wheaton-affiliated program is the work award; Wheaton does not replace these funds unless a student has eligibility for an increased federal Stafford Loan.
 A current list of Wheaton-affiliated programs in the United States may be obtained from the Academic Advising Center.

 Non-affiliated Programs Abroad